The vacuum bell is a popular non-surgical option for treating pectus excavatum, a condition where the chest appears sunken.

 is vacuum bell therapy effective

-2021 STUDY
+2021 Study

 recent 2021 research compares surgery versus vacuum bell therapy to correct pectus excavatum.